 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Whether you're fully plant-based or curious about a more plant-forward lifestyle, these vegan meal delivery services offer convenience, nutrition, and a ton of fresh flavor...with at least one that will be likely to meet any dietary restriction.

 Choosing a vegan meal delivery service

-Some restaurant delivery apps now have a vegan search category which can help you scope out vegan restaurants in your area.
+Fortunately, there are convenient new ways to incorporate vegan meals into your day.
+Most restaurant delivery apps now have a “vegan” search category, which can help you scope out vegan-friendly restaurants in your area.
 According to the industry publication Total Food Service, there were 1,474 exclusively vegan restaurants in the United States in 2020, and that number is likely to grow.
 (Try these plant-based fast food options.)

-Another great option: a meal delivery service.
-The number of vegan meal delivery services has skyrocketed recently, with several options for ready-to-eat, or heat-and-eat meals.
+But eating out constantly can get expensive, not to mention the large portion sizes may encourage you to overeat.
+Instead of ordering another round of takeout, try a meal delivery service.
+The number of vegan meal delivery services has skyrocketed recently, with plenty of options for ready-to-eat, or heat-and-eat meals.